-Follow-up services for Crisis Support Services include follow-up calls one day, one week, one month and up to six months after a forensic exam if a survivor has expressed interest and consented to such calls.
+Follow-up services for Crisis Support Services include follow-up calls one day, one week, one month and up to six months after a forensic exam if a survivor has expressed interest.
+When a victim-survivor does not request a forensic exam, initial medical care and treatment are paid for by the county, except for any HIV/STI treatment or emergency contraception.
+The medical provider should bill the Washoe County District Attorney's office for reimbursement.
 Once they no longer require follow-up calls, they are informed that they are always able to call the SASS line for resources, advocacy or referrals.

 Advocates can also direct survivors to therapists or counselors that specialize in PTSD, sexual assault or trauma, local shelters, offer court accompaniment, assist with temporary protection orders and provide information on reporting.
 Crisis Support Services also offers a free weekly support group for survivors of sexual assault, regardless of whether they decided to report.
 While Safe Embrace does not offer immediate advocacy, they are able to offer victim-survivors of sexual assault housing services and transportation.
-Follow-up services for Tahoe Safe Alliance includes advocacy, victim's compensation assistance, therapy, peer counseling, and a follow-up call within 48 hours of a forensic exam.
+Follow-up services for Sierra Community House includes advocacy, victim's compensation assistance, therapy, peer counseling, and a follow-up call within 48 hours of a forensic exam.